cdcepi/zika/how_to_contribute.md

 ### Contributing to the Zika Project from Git
   New information can be added to your *local repo* and then uploaded to *your* github fork as follows:
+  **Please, update and sync your local clone to the upstream before pushing any changes (see below).**

 1. Open Git Bash
 2. Change current working directory to local repo.